osburn-sharp/jeckyl/README.md

 ### Example Parameter Methods

-Some examples of different parameters are given here, taken from the Jelly::Config class, Jelly being a jazzed-up ruby logger:
+Some examples of different parameters are given here, taken from the Jellog::Config class, [Jellog](https://github.com/osburn-sharp/jellog) being a jazzed-up ruby logger:

     def configure_log_level(lvl)
       default :system
-      comment "Controls the amount of logging done by Jelly", "",
+      comment "Controls the amount of logging done by Jellog", "",
         " * :system - standard message, plus log to syslog", " * :verbose - more generous logging to help resolve problems",